Our Practice

 After Zazen, we gather to read from Dōgen’s Shōbōgenzō Zuimonki.

-On days ending in 4 or 9, we come together for a short morning service, Ryaku-Chōka.
+On days ending in 4 or 9, we come together for an abreviated morning service, Ryaku-Chōka.

 Monthly Zazenkai

 Each month, we dedicate a day to deepening our shikantaza practice in silence, alternating between several periods of Zazen and Kinhin.
-Participants may join for the entire day or any part of it.
+Participants are encouraged to join for the entire day or any part of it.

 Saturday from 8:00 am – 5:30 pm EST (14:00 - 23:00 CET)